joeromero/docs/maps_api.md

 GET /api/v1/map?callback=method

 #### params

-it gets one of the following params
-    - config: MapConfig json (url encoded)
+  - auth_token: (optional) it the named map needs auth
+  - config: encoded JSON with the params to creating named maps (the variables defined in the template)
-    - lzma: same than config but lzma compressed (for long MapConfigs)
+  - lmza: This attribute contains the same than config but LZMA compressed.
+It can't be used at the same time than ``config``.
+  - callback: JSON callback name

 #### example request
 'curl http://....'